microsoft/vscode-docs/docs/remote/containers.md

 ## Managing containers

-By default, the Remote - Containers extension will automatically start up any containers mentioned in `devcontainer.json` when you open a folder in a container.
-When you close VS Code, it automatically shuts down any containers you've connected to, but you can change this behavior by adding `"shutdownAction": "none"` to `devcontainer.json`.
+By default, the Remote - Containers extension automatically starts the containers mentioned in the `devcontainer.json` when you open a folder in a container.
+When you close VS Code, the extension automatically shuts down the containers you've connected to.
+You can change this behavior by adding `"shutdownAction": "none"` to the `devcontainer.json`.

 You can also manually manage your containers using one of the following options: